 Bobby's post-separation changes are easier to predict.
 Lara had kept Bobby a bit more human.
 He had always been lying to the rest of the world, but at least he was truthful to her (and when he wasn’t, she left him).

 Lara’s changes are initially surprising, but I should’ve seen them coming.
-Nestled up in her ludicrously lavish life, Lara could comfortably keep vestiges of her old value system, instilled while growing up in a working-class family.
-Lara could throw a tiny fit when Bobby impulsively bought a yacht, and planned a trip to the Galapagos without telling her (poor Lara).
+Nestled up in her ludicrously lavish life, Lara could preserve vestiges of an old value system instilled while growing up in a working-class family.
+Lara could throw a tiny fit when Bobby impulsively bought a yacht and planned a trip to the Galapagos without telling her (poor Lara).
 Or, in an effort to teach her sons not to take their lives for granted, stick them in cold Atlantic waters and make them go fishing for dinner with their feet as she used to.

 Up until now, Lara had positioned herself as being self-sufficient, tough, and not reliant on her money.
 But even if she kept up some of the values and traits she’d developed in her youth, Lara has come a long, long way from Inwood.
 Now that she's close to losing everything, Lara realizes that she likes her money.
 She likes her life.
 It’s obvious: Once you become a billionaire’s wife, you can’t let your billionaire husband lose his assets.
 Because you can’t go back to Inwood again.